learn-co-curriculum/aws-html-experiencing-html-lab/README.md

 When you're done, it is time to run this assignment's tests.
 Make sure that you have your HTML content in a file called `my_list.html` in order to pass the check.
-Type `learn test` and verify that your tests pass.
+Type `npm test` and verify that your tests pass.

+Once your test passes, go ahead and submit your assignment!

 ## Conclusion